khaors/geocompr/main.md

 #> dist is assumed to be in decimal degrees (arc_degrees).
 ```

-Note the message warning users that the operation may not work correctly and because the distance is degrees (which is not really a measure of distance, unlike meters).
+Note the warning that informs us that the result has limited use because distances in geographic CRSs are in degrees, rather than meters or some other suitable measure of distance.
-The small step of setting the CRS may seem inconsequential but has important consequences, illustrated in Figure \@ref(fig:crs-buf).
+The consequences of a failure to work on projected data are illustrated in Figure \@ref(fig:crs-buf):
-This shows how the buffer created in the geographic CRS is dramatically elongated in the north-south direction due to the thinning of the vertical lines of longitude towards the Earth's poles.
+not how the buffer is dramatically elongated in the north-south direction due to the thinning of the vertical lines of longitude towards the Earth's poles.

 ```r